Protected Characteristics

 Our Focused Learning Days e.g. DLD Day, Black History Month, Careers Days

-Pupil Leaders e.g. Eco Warriors, House Captains, Sports Leaders, Peer Mentors
+Pupil Leaders e.g. Eco Warriors, House Captains, Sports Leaders, Peer Mentors etc

-Guest speakers and visitors from the wider community
+Guest speakers and visitors

 Displays and resources demonstrating equality

+Schools have a legal obligation to promote equality and tackle discrimination based on these characteristics.
 We firmly believe that embedding Protected Characteristics into the whole school ethos promotes:

-Self-esteem, self-knowledge and self-confidence of everyone in our school community
+Self-esteem, self-knowledge and self-confidence

-Acceptance of responsibility for their own behaviour
+Acceptance of responsibility for own behaviours

-Respect for their own and other cultures
+Respect for own and other cultures

 Understanding of how people can contribute positively to school and to the lives of those living and working in the local community and beyond